alcf-lidar/alcf-lidar.github.io/_includes/index.md

 #### Resampling and noise removal

-ALCF resamples lidar backscatter to chosen temporal and vertical sampling to increase signal-to-noise ratio, calculates noise standard deviation from the highest level and removes noise.
+The ALCF resamples lidar backscatter to chosen temporal and vertical sampling to increase signal-to-noise ratio, calculates noise standard deviation from the highest level and removes noise.